 You might also like

-Find out where you can buy an increasing range of wonderful Fairtrade wines from South Africa, Argentina, Chile and Lebanon, as well as Fairtrade beers and spirits.
+Find out where you can buy an increasing range of wonderful Fairtrade wines, as well as Fairtrade beers and spirits.

 Wine farmers and workers